List of EHF club competition winners

 The European Handball Federation EHF is the governing body for Handball in Europe.
 It organises Three main Active club competitions : the EHF Champions League (formerly European Cup), the EHF Cup, and the EHF Challenge Cup. there is also another Two former EHF club competitions such as the EHF Cup Winners' Cup Existed between the years 1976 to 2013 and there is the EHF Men's Champions Trophy begin in 1979 and end it in 2008.

-Spanish side FC Barcelona have won a record total of 22 titles in EHF Europe club competitions, Nine more than VfL Gummersbach.
+Spanish side FC Barcelona have won a record total of 23 titles in EHF Europe club competitions, Ten more than VfL Gummersbach.